Developing skills for employment

 When is the Career Booster Programme delivered?

-Out of the 12 weeks of a typical academic term, one full week is dedicated to focusing on developing employability skills through the Career Booster Programme, with most of the training being delivered by industry-based external experts.
+Out of the 12 weeks of a typical academic term, one full week is dedicated to focusing on developing employability skills through the Career Booster Programme, with sessions being delivered by industry experts, academics and alumni.